shaysegev/logger/README.md

 ### Custom Handlers

-You can add your custom handlers to the logger instance, which would be called whenever a log is created.
-The custom handlers should all follow the [LogHandlerInterface](src/Logger/Handlers/LogHandlerInterface.php) which is consisted of two methods, `handle` and `shouldHandle`.
+You can add your custom handlers to the `logger` instance, which would be called whenever a log is created.
+The custom handlers should follow the [LogHandlerInterface](src/Logger/Handlers/LogHandlerInterface.php) which is consisted of two methods, `handle` and `shouldHandle`.

  ```php
 // MyCustomHandler.php